kingjulian24/arch/README.md

     default	arch
     timeout	3

-Enable wired network where interface can be retrieved from *ip link*
+Enable wired network where interface can be retrieved from **ip link**

-		systemctl enable dhcpcd@_interface_.service
+		systemctl enable dhcpcd@interface.service

 Generate the initramfs image